blackout21/blackout21.github.io/en/supporters.md

 ### Other pages wich supports the Blackout

 We are not alone.
-There are other pages, which supports the Blackout on March 21st, 2019:21.
-März unterstützen:
+There are other pages, which supports Wikipedia's Blackout on March 21st, 2019:

 {% include blackout.md %}